What Is Present Continuous Tense?

-The present continuous (also called the present progressive), is a grammatical tense used in modern English that indicates that an action is happening now and may continue into the future.
+The present continuous (also called the present progressive) is a grammatical tense used in modern English that indicates an action is happening now and may continue into the future.

 Present Continuous: Structure

 Here, you can see the process of negation by adding 'not.'
 You can also see how contraction is done in negative form.

 With the exception of 'am not,' you can contract the other conjugated forms of 'be' (is, are) in the negative form.